Tombek/Starter/README.md

 # How to use

 Init node modules using `npm install`
+Init bower using `npm install`

-Use command `gulp` to launch compilation, auto-reloading server and watch on all files.
+Use command `gulp` to launch dev compilation, auto-reloading server and watch on all files.

+Use command `gulp watch` to launch dev compilation, auto-reloading server and watch on all files.

-Use command `gulp --dist` to launch compilation for distribution purpose.
+Use command `gulp dist` to launch compilation for distribution purpose.

 Feel free to contribute.